wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Flyzoo is the all-in-one chat platform great for Live Support with Real Time Visitor Monitoring, Group Chat Rooms and Private Chats!
+Flyzoo is the all-in-one chat platform great for Live Support with Real Time Visitor Monitoring, Group Chat and Private Chats!

 == Description ==

 Chat with your customers for **live support** and engage your community in **chat rooms**.

-All you need to rock your website: Flyzoo chat provides a complete **live support** solution with **real time visitor monitoring** for your e-commerce and **group chats** with **one-to-one chats** for your community.
+All you need to rock your website: Flyzoo provides a complete **live support** solution with **real time visitor monitoring** for your e-commerce and **group chats** with **one-to-one chats** for your community.

 Features include: color customization, online & offline greeting messages, private chat, chat rooms, avatars, chat history, moderation, emoticons and much more!